 Top tip for avoiding burnout as a parent:

 Breathing helps to calm and gives a moment to stop and recognise how we are feeling.
 Slowing the breath and deeply exhaling on purpose for even a minute sends a message to the brain that says ‘I’m relaxing.’
 This in turn helps the brain to tell the body that ‘I’m relaxed.’
 With practice, this helps to reduce the stress hormones that can build up in the body and lead to other health complications.

 REMEMBER: If you are concerned about your health or the health of a family member then seek guidance and professional medical support from your GP.

 Managing burnout as a parent was published in Smile Magazine.

-Discover my range of coaching programmes designed to get you results.
 Learn more about my methods and read client reviews.
-Get coaching insights from the blog, press articles, Self Care podcast or by signing up to my email list.
+Discover the range of coaching programmes designed to get you results.
+Get coaching insights from the blog, press articles, podcast or by signing up to my email list.

-If you’re ready to experience the benefits of Life Coaching, let’s talk.
-Book a free call with me today.
+If you’re ready to experience the benefits of Life Coaching then book a free call with me today.